ben854719/Trade-Transfer-Workflow-Optimizer/README.md

 ## Create and Download Your Avatar:

-- Use Krikey AI to design your avatar.
+- Use insmind to design your avatar.
 - Export it  image (PNG/JPEG) depending on your demo style.

 ## Upload the Avatar to Colab: